Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Discussion

-The community norms for particular environments seem to heavily affect how users engage with different material.
-As found with our zero-inflated negative binomial model, subreddit toxicity norms are also predictive of user engagement with misinformation.
-Misinformation, it appears, promotes and is found within toxic environments.
-The more toxic/uncivil likely a given environment the more likely at least one person is to engage with misinformation or unreliable sources.
-However, simultaneously, in more toxic environments, where these posts most commonly appear, these same posts are less likely to gain extensive engagement and comments.
-This appears to reflect misinformation submissions may often have ``clickbait'' titles that induce readers to initially comment, but then not often thoroughly engage with material~\cite{chen2015misleading,potthast2016clickbait}.
+In our conversational dyads, we further find that across much of Reddit, unreliable websites are correlated with more insular and politically one-sided conversations, while reliable domains are correlated with increased discussions between users of different political ideologies (with both increasing inter-political toxicity).
+Community norms for particular environments appear to affect how users engage with different materials.
+As found with our zero-inflated negative binomial model, subreddit toxicity norms are also predictive of user engagement with unreliable news articles.
+Unreliable and factually inaccurate, is found within toxic environments.
+The more toxic/uncivil a given environment, the more likely at least one person is to engage with misinformation or unreliable sources.
+However, simultaneously, in more toxic environments, where these posts most commonly appear, these same posts are less likely to gain extensive engagement and a large number of comments.
+This appears to reflect that unreliable news websites often utilize ``clickbait'' titles that induce readers to initially comment, but then cause the reader to not often thoroughly engage with material~\cite{chen2015misleading,potthast2016clickbait}.
 In contrast, in less toxic environments where these posts more rarely appear, if they do gain traction (\textit{e.g.}, at least one comment), they are more likely to gain more comments.
-There thus may be a novelty effect for individuals' engagement with these types of sources.